-- benefits paid to Covered Employees who received benefits from the Trust Fund; and (c) subject to additional interest and penalties established by the CT Paid Leave Authority for not maintaining a private plan. - 2.
-The employer is prohibited from collecting retroactive contributions from covered employees to satisfy this requirement - B. Voluntary Termination of Private Plan.
-If an employer voluntarily elects to terminate coverage in force with a private plan, and instead move coverage to the program administered by the CT Paid Leave Authority (hereinafter the "public plan"), the following requirements shall apply: - Employee Contributions.
-Upon transition to the public plan, the employer must remit to the Authority all funds remaining in their possession or control that have been collected from employees for the purpose of providing private plan coverage.
+B. Voluntary Termination of Private Plan.

+If an employer voluntarily elects to terminate private plan coverage, and moves coverage to the program administered by the CT Paid Leave Authority (hereinafter the "public program"), the employer must notify the CT Paid Leave Authority.
+In addition, the following requirements shall apply:

+- Employee Contributions.
+Upon transition to the public program, the employer must remit to the Authority all funds remaining in their possession or control that have been collected from employees for the purpose of providing private plan coverage.
 Funds that were collected and are owed to a carrier or Third Party Administrator for the period of time that the plan was in force shall be remitted to the carrier or TPA rather than the Authority. - 2.
-Termination at End of Approved Period Notice Required.
+Termination at End of Approved Period.
 If the transition occurs at the end of the approved period for the private plan, the employer shall provide notice to the Authority no less than 90 days from the date coverage will end under the private plan.
+Failure to provide such notice shall not prevent the private plan from terminating.

-If such notice is not provided, the Authority shall have the right to assess a penalty up to an amount equal to the first full calendar quarter of contributions its employees must pay to the Authority pursuant to Conn.
+However, if such notice is not provided by the above timeframe, the Authority shall have the right to assess a penalty up to an amount equal to the first full calendar quarter of contributions that its employees must pay to the Authority pursuant to Conn.
 Gen. Stat. § 31-49g.
-The penalty must be paid by the employer by the end of the first full calendar quarter that coverage is in force under the public plan, and the employer may not deduct from employees' earnings in order to pay the penalty.
-Coverage under the public plan will begin immediately following the last day that coverage is in force under the private plan. - 3.
-Termination During the Approval Window.
+The penalty shall be due at the end of the first full calendar quarter that coverage is in force under the public program.
+The employer may not deduct from employees' earnings in order to pay the penalty.

+Coverage under the public program will begin immediately following the last day that coverage is in force under the private plan.

+- 3. Termination During the Approval Window.
 Private plans are expected to remain in force for the full period of time that is approved.
-In order to ensure the Paid Leave Trust Fund is able to support additional covered employees, a fee may be charged for employers who are moving from the private plan to the public plan.
-If the transition occurs prior to the end of the approved period for a private plan, notice should be provided as soon as possible.
-In addition: - a.
-Reasonable Effort Made to remain under a private plan: If alternative private plan coverage was reasonably sought, but unable to be acquired, for example, due to denial of coverage from insurance carriers or the failure to receive a majority of employee votes in favor of a replacement plan, coverage under the public plan will begin immediately following the last day that coverage is in force under the private plan.
-The Authority shall be the sole determiner as to whether attempts to obtain coverage were reasonable. - i.
-The Authority shall have the right to assess a penalty up to an amount equal to 200% of the cost of the first full calendar quarter of contributions its employees must pay to the Authority pursuant to Conn.
-Gen. Stat. § 31-49g. - ii.
-The penalty must be paid by the employer by the end of the first full calendar quarter that coverage is in force under the public plan, and the employer may not deduct from employees' earnings in order to pay the penalty.
+If the transition occurs prior to the end of the approved period for the private plan, notice should be provided as soon as possible.
+In addition, that transition is subject to the following penalty: - a.
+The Authority shall assess a penalty of an amount equal to 300% of the first full calendar quarter of contributions that its employees must pay to the Authority pursuant to Conn.
+Gen. Stat. § 31-49g, following the termination of the private plan. - b.
+The penalty shall be due at the end of the first full calendar quarter that coverage is in force under the public program. - c.
+The employer may not deduct from employees' earnings in order to pay the penalty. - d.
+Penalty Reduction if Reasonable Effort Made to Remain under a Private Plan: If alternative private plan coverage was reasonably sought, but unable to be acquired, for example, due to denial of coverage from insurance carriers or the failure to receive a majority of employee votes in favor of a replacement plan, coverage under the public program will begin immediately following the last day that coverage is in force under the private plan.
+The Authority shall be the sole determiner as to whether attempts to obtain coverage were reasonable.